ISAC Q&A

 Before You Apply

-ISAC is a government certified recruitment firm.
-We work with universities and public schools and recruit international teachers from all over the world.
+ISAC is a government certified search firm.
+We work with educational institutions in China to recruit international teachers.

-3. Guide teachers on work visa application, documents collection, medical check etc;
+- Guide you through work visa application, paperwork, medical check etc.

 What we don’t do:

-1. Salary: ISAC does not determine teacher’s salary.
-Our partner university does.
-Your salary and benefits are not affected whether you are introduced by ISAC or other agencies;
+- Salary: ISAC does not decide your salary; our clients decide.
+Your salary and benefits are not affected whether you are introduced by ISAC or applied directly;

-2. Contract: contract is signed directly between foreign teacher and university, not with ISAC.
+- Contract: contract is signed directly between you and the institution, not with ISAC.

-The ISAC Teach in China Program is a project ISAC run to recruit teachers to teach at our partner schools.
+The ISAC Teach in China is a project ISAC China run to recruit teachers to teach for our clients.
+ISAC works constantly to improve the standards of our project to attract reliable teachers into Chinese educational organizations.

-For example: teacher Ms. Teresa taught English at Nanhai Foreign Language School and after a year of service and positive feedback from the school, she was referred by ISAC to teach at Hangzhou Normal University, video.
+For example: teacher Teresa taught English at Nanhai Foreign Language School and after a year of contract and positive feedback from the school, she was referred by ISAC to teach at Hangzhou Normal University, video.

-You are hired by the school.
-You will sign a contract with school directly.
-Your salary will be issued from school.
+You are hired by your school.
+You sign a contract with school directly.

-ISAC is involved in candidate screening, information relay and visa guidance.
+ISAC is only involved in candidate screening, information relay and visa guidance.

 We provide the following types of jobs: